 A renter’s insurance policy covers your property and your personal legal responsibility (or liability) for injuries to others and/or their property while they are on your property.

-If there is damage to the building you are renting and you must live elsewhere while the building is being repaired, you will have coverage for additional living expenses incurred during the reconstruction period.
+If there is damage to the building you are renting and you must live elsewhere while the building is being repaired, you will have coverage for additional living expenses during the reconstruction period.